ppel123/Right-Click-Magic/README.md

 # Right-Click-Magic
 Right Click = Everything

 We are using mouse right click everyday in ourlives.
-It helps us many our lives better and **faster**.
+It helps us make our lives better and **faster**.
 Right click has some options available but these option have a limit.
 We can add more capabilities to our right click by using a free tool called EMC [Easy Context Menu](https://www.sordum.org/7615/easy-context-menu-v1-6/).
-It is developed by the **Sordum Team** and let us add some predefined **and not** options to our right click.
+It is developed by the **Sordum Team** and let us add some predefined **and not only** options to our right click.
 Basically we can add everything there.
 Let's see some of its powers in the following sections.

 ## Capabilities